 When focusing on the basement or crawlspace, brands like AprilAire, Santa Fe, and Ebac offer higher moisture extraction rates and more rugged construction to withstand the harsher conditions.
 Most are exceedingly energy efficient and require very little maintenance.
 Some models, like AprilAire can also be tied directly into your home's existing HVAC system to help keep your entire home drier with just one machine.

-For areas of the home or times of the year that pose too-dry conditions, check out our comprehensive selection of room humidifiers to find localized relief from dry indoor air.
+For areas of the home or times of the year that pose too-dry conditions, humidifiers can restore a healthy balance to your indoor relative humidity levels, particularly during the cooler fall and winter months when forced air heating systems dry out indoor air.
+Check out our comprehensive selection of room humidifiers to find localized relief from dry indoor air.

 For more information on controlling home humidity and allergies, and how humidity can impact your health,